-From sinking lego ships to watering plants.
-20 bidet creative uses.
-Plus, an SNL video poking fun at strange bidet questions.
+Italians and tourists alike have found many creative and often funny uses for the bidet.
+From sinking Lego ships to watering plants, here are twenty creative uses for a bidet.
+Plus, an SNL bidet video poking fun at strange bidet questions.

 After writing an article about How to Use a Bidet, I shared it with a group of Americans living in Italy.
 The article sparked a lot of funny conversations and stories about bidets.
 So much so that I decided to share the clean ones here on ALOR Italy.
 These days a touch of humor that makes us feel like kids again is a welcome diversion from the all too grown-up world we’ve been living in as of late.